anandkumarcr7/project-second-innings/docs/01_System_Requirements.md

 ### FR-017 — FI Status

 The system shall display whether the user has achieved FI under the selected target definition.

+The FI status display shall include a contextual caption clarifying that the status reflects whether projected assets meet the selected target corpus (which includes a safety margin), not whether the projected corpus can survive the full retirement duration.

+The retirement simulation PASS/FAIL result shall include a contextual caption clarifying that it tests actual expense coverage from the projected corpus, independently of whether the projected corpus meets the selected FI target.

 ---